Lochy2000/save-the-bird/README.md

 - I had an issue with the error handling in the restart_game function that I discussed with my fellow student Patricia and I solved it with her help.

+-   I tested the game both in my local Gitpod terminal and the Heroku terminal.

 ### Feature testing
 -  I tested that all functions running the game was working as it should by checking: